-MacBook users have complained that the keys on the computers are prone to sticking and becoming unresponsive.
+MacBook users have reported that the keys on the computers are prone to sticking and becoming unresponsive.
 Apple finally acknowledged the problem at the end of March, following the publication of a Wall Street Journal article which let readers choose whether to view the story with or without e’s and/or r’s in order to see the impact of a keyboard that isn’t working properly.

 “We are aware that a small number of users are having issues with their third generation butterfly keyboard and for that we are sorry,” an Apple spokesperson said in a statement, adding that the “vast majority” of users are experiencing no problems with the keyboard.